|In I Kings 16:1-13

 "Jesse the father of David" an ancestor of Jesus, as does

-The "Jesse Tree" is a medieval image type based on two lines from Isaiah 11: "And there shall come forth a rod out of the root of Jesse, and a flower shall rise up out of his root" (verse 1) and "In that day the root of Jesse, who standeth for an ensign of the people, him the Gentiles shall beseech, and his sepulchre shall be glorious" (verse 10).
-These were taken as prophecies of the Christ, and the "Jesse Tree" traces the lineage from Jesse to David and then on to Jesus following the genealogy in Matthew 1: 1-16 (cached).
+In medieval typological thinking, Jesse's importance is intensified by two verses from Isaiah 11: "And there shall come forth a rod out of the root of Jesse, and a flower shall rise up out of his root" (verse 1) and "In that day the root of Jesse, who standeth for an ensign of the people, him the Gentiles shall beseech, and his sepulchre shall be glorious" (verse 10).
+In biblical commentaries, Christian writers took these verses as prophecies of the Christ; in the art, the "Jesse Tree" traced the lineage from Jesse to David and then on to Jesus.

 Some Jesse Trees are purely genealogical, like the one in St. Mark's, Venice (the last image at right).
 Others, like the first two at right, add scenes from scripture alongside figures in the genealogy.

 Jesse can also be portrayed solo, with a tree as his attribute, as in the west portal at Notre-Dame la Grande, Poitiers.